bcgsc/NanoSim/README.md

       read_analysis.py mode -h
   -------------------------------------------------------

-  {genome,transcriptome,metagenome,quantify,detect_ir}
+  {genome,transcriptome,quantify,detect_ir}
-    genome              Run the simulator on genome mode transcriptome       Run the simulator on transcriptome mode metagenome          Run the simulator on metagenome mode quantify            Quantify transcriptome expression or metagenome abundance detect_ir           Detect Intron Retention events using the alignment file
+    genome              Run the simulator on genome mode transcriptome       Run the simulator on transcriptome mode metagenome          Run the simulator on metagenome mode quantify            Quantify transcriptome expression or metagenome
+                        abundance
+    detect_ir           Detect Intron Retention events using the alignment file

 ```

-**genome mode**
+**genome mode (and rbk mode)**
-If you are interested in simulating ONT genomic reads, you need to run the characterization stage in "genome" mode with following options.
+If you are interested in simulating ONT genomic reads in either 'genome' or 'rbk' mode, you need to run the characterization stage in "genome" mode with following options.
 It takes a reference genome and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
-User can also provide their own alignment file in SAM/BAM formats.
+User can also provide their own alignment file in SAM or MAF formats.
 If the SAM file is provided, make sure that is MD flag in the SAM file.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __genome mode usage:__
 ```
-usage: read_analysis.py genome [-h] -i READ [-rg REF_G] [-a {minimap2,LAST}] [-ga G_ALNM]
+usage: read_analysis.py genome [-h] -i READ [-rg REF_G] [-a {minimap2,LAST}]
-                               [-o OUTPUT] [-c] [--no_model_fit] [-t NUM_THREADS]
+                               [-ga G_ALNM] [-o OUTPUT] [-c] [--no_model_fit]
+                               [-t NUM_THREADS]

 optional arguments:
   -h, --help            show this help message and exit -i READ, --read READ  Input read for training
   -rg REF_G, --ref_g REF_G
-                        Reference genome, not required if genome alignment file is provided -a {minimap2,LAST}, --aligner {minimap2,LAST}
+                        Reference genome, not required if genome alignment file is provided
+  -a {minimap2,LAST}, --aligner {minimap2,LAST}
-                        The aligner to be used, minimap2 or LAST (Default = minimap2) -ga G_ALNM, --g_alnm G_ALNM
+                        The aligner to be used, minimap2 or LAST (Default = minimap2)
+  -ga G_ALNM, --g_alnm G_ALNM
-                        Genome alignment file in SAM/BAM format (optional) -o OUTPUT, --output OUTPUT
+                        Genome alignment file in sam/bam or maf format (optional) -o OUTPUT, --output OUTPUT
-                        The location and prefix of outputting profiles (Default = training) -c, --chimeric        Detect chimeric and split reads (Default = False) --no_model_fit        Disable model fitting step
+                        The location and prefix of outputting profiles (Default = training)
+  -c, --chimeric        Detect chimeric and split reads (Default = False) --no_model_fit        Disable model fitting step
   -t NUM_THREADS, --num_threads NUM_THREADS
                         Number of threads for alignment and model fitting (Default = 1)

 ```

 **transcriptome mode**
 If you are interested in simulating ONT transcriptome reads (cDNA / directRNA), you need to run the characterization stage in "transcriptome" mode with following options.
 It takes a reference transcriptome, a reference genome, and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
-User can also provide their own alignment file in SAM/BAM formats.
+User can also provide their own alignment file in SAM or MAF formats.
 If the SAM file is provided, make sure that is MD flag in the SAM file.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __transcriptome mode usage:__
 ```
-usage: read_analysis.py transcriptome [-h] -i READ -rg REF_G -rt REF_T [-annot ANNOTATION]
+usage: read_analysis.py transcriptome [-h] -i READ [-rg REF_G] -rt REF_T
+                                      [-annot ANNOTATION] [-a {minimap2,LAST}]
-                                      [-a {minimap2,LAST}] [-ga G_ALNM] [-ta T_ALNM] [-o OUTPUT]
+                                      [-ga G_ALNM] [-ta T_ALNM] [-o OUTPUT]
+                                      [--no_model_fit] [--no_intron_retention]
-                                      [--no_model_fit] [--no_intron_retention] [-t NUM_THREADS]
+                                      [-t NUM_THREADS]
-                                      [-c] [-q] [-n]

 optional arguments:
   -h, --help            show this help message and exit